 - In food processor pulse cream cheese Worcestershire sauce, garlic powder, onion powder and green onions several times until mixed.
 Stir in crab meat.

 - Holding the wrapper in one hand with a point towards you, dip your index finger on your free hand in cold water.
 Moisten the edge of 1/2 of the wrap that is furthest from you.
 Now place a rounded teaspoonful of the cream cheese mixture in the middle.
 Fold over and gently seal one end to the other; pressing the wrap together to close tightly shaping it into a triangle.
 Repeat until cream cheese mixture is gone; placing them on a cutting board and covering with moistened paper towels.

-- Heat about one inch oil in heavy stock pot (dutch oven) to 375 degrees.
-Working in small batches cook stuffed wontons for about 45-60 seconds or until golden brown: turning halfway through.
+- Heat about 1 inch oil in heavy stock pot (dutch oven) to 375 degrees.
+Working in small batches cook stuffed wontons for about 1 minute or until golden brown: turning halfway through.
 Drain on paper towels.

 When folding you can also bring the the two farthest corners of the wontons together (after shaping the triangle) and using a dab of water moisten one corner to the other.

 When working with the wonton wrappers cover non-stuffed and stuffed ones with cold wet paper towels to keep them from drying out.